 - White Beans: White beans like cannellini, navy beans and great northern beans taste the best with ham, but you can use what you have one hand.
 You can also use dried lentils or canned black-eyed peas without adjusting cook time.

-- Dried Beans: If you want to use dried beans, soak overnight covered in water.
+- Dry Beans: If you want to use dried beans, soak them overnight covered in water.
 Drain the water and increase the broth to 8-10 cups.
 Bring the soup to a boil and simmer for 2-3 hours, or until beans are tender.

 Slow Cooker Ham and Bean Soup

 - In a skillet, melt butter and add onion, carrots, and celery.
 Sauté until onions are soft, 3-4 minutes.

 - Add minced garlic and cook until fragrant, about 30 seconds.